sanjayshanmugam-7/javascript/README.md

 # javascript
-A dynamic page using html and css and javascript
+A color change task in javascript